Energy efficiency tips for businesses impacted by COVID-19

 - Make sure that your office is as draughtproof as possible.
 If there are leaks around doors and windows, consider draught strips and draught seals; if there is a fan in the bathroom or kitchen area, consider buying a cover for it or replacing it with a fan with self-closing louvers.

-For businesses that are continuing to run refrigeration equipment during this time, here are ways to help save on running costs:
+For businesses that are continuing to run refrigeration equipment during this time, here are some ways to help you save energy.

 Stock your fridge at the end of each day

 - Restock refrigerators, bottle cabinets, and freezers at the end of each day.
 Fill any empty spaces with boxes of stock or bottles of water.
 This reduces the amount of cold air escaping and warm air entering every time the door is opened, placing less workload on the compressor.